 Two words: Goldfish.
 Racing.
 Yes, really.
 March on in to Two Keys Tavern on Wednesdays and you can select a goldfish to race against other competitors in a bracket-style tournament.
 Even NBA legend Scottie Pippen has gotten in one the action.

 There’s no other spot you should be before, during and after a Kentucky Wildcats basketball game.
 Two Keys looks like an old, saloon-type bar but is filled with tons of rowdy college kids.
-Beer and liquor is cheap, of course, and Thursday nights you can get 10 drinks for $10 if you have a local college ID.
+Cheap beer and liquor is plentiful, of course, and Thursday nights you can get 10 drinks for $10 if you have a local college ID.

 Whatever you do, make sure you’re in Two Keys during the NCAA Tournament.